 Turning your challenges into measurable results

-• The procurement portfolio (what to buy, from whom and how) is not properly structured.
+• The sourcing portfolio (what to buy, from whom and how) is not properly structured.

-• Trade-offs between cost, quality, innovation and risk are not aligned.
+• Trade-offs between cost, quality, innovation and risk are not effectively balanced.

-• Procurement resources are not sized according to business priorities.
+• Procurement resources are not aligned with business priorities.

 • Procurement remains insufficiently integrated into strategic decision-making.

-• Targeted assessment: analysis of procurement portfolio, spend structure and alignment with business strategy.
+• Targeted assessment: analysis of the sourcing portfolio, spend structure and alignment with business strategy.

-• Prioritized strategy: structuring of category management and definition of category strategies.
+• Prioritized strategy: development of category management frameworks and category strategies.

 • Operational deployment: implementation of action plans and alignment of procurement resources.